 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 250 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for the Discussion.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 1 classmate’s thread.
-Each reply must be at least 125 words (MLO: A, B, C, D, E; FSLO: SSI 1, 2, 3).
+Each reply must be at least 150 words (MLO: A, B, C, D; FSLO: SSI 1, 3).

-The student will complete various online exercises in Cengage’s MindTap.
 These homework assignments will reinforce the content of the course textbook readings.
-The student will have up to 2 attempts on each question in order to earn points toward the total (MLO: A, B, C; FSLO: SSI 1, 3)
+The student will have multiple attempts on each assignment in order to earn points toward the total (MLO: A, B, C; FSLO: SSI 1, 3).

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, and contain 30 multiple-choice and true/false questions.
-There is a penalty of one point per minute for exceeding the 1-hour time limit.
+Each quiz will cover the Learn material for the assigned Module: Week.
+Each quiz will be open-book/open-notes, contain multiple-choice and true/false questions, and may include one “essay” question.
+There is a penalty of one point per minute for exceeding the 90-minute time limit.
 (MLO: A, B, C, D, E; FSLO: SSI 1, 2, 3).